RootCellar/PixelEngine/README.md

 # PixelEngine
+---

 Making it easier to create games with simple, pixelated graphics by creating an engine

 Development Started: 10/3/18

 ## Use
+---

-Put the PixelEngine folder in the base directory of your project.
+Put the src/PixelEngine folder in the base directory of your project.
 Compile the engine source files, and that should be it.

+The other option, if working on this repo or in it, is to do `cd Scripts` and `./fastbuild.sh`.

 The src folder contains an example of a basic game.

 Examples of how the engine can be used will be placed in this repository also.

 ## Development
+---

 Note: Development of this engine is nicer on Linux!

 Reach out to RootCellar9877@GMail.com if you wish to assist with development.

 ## Examples
+---

 These example games are small examples, in that they can be made in less than a day.
 Games like these are really what the engine was originally built for; arcade-like games that can be made very rapidly.
 Which is why the engine really isn't that large.